-Whether you or someone in your home suffers from allergies or asthma year-round or just seasonally, there are ways you can reduce the misery of sneezing, itchy eyes and throat and respiratory distress by cleaning correctly to remove allergens.
+Whether you or someone in your home suffers year-round or seasonally from allergies or asthma, there are ways you can reduce the misery by cleaning correctly to remove allergens.
 Allergens can be any substance that causes an allergic reaction.
-Common household allergens are dust mites and insect droppings, pollen, pet dander and molds.
+Common household allergens are dust mites and insect droppings, pollen, pet dander, and molds.

 Best Cleaning Tools for Allergen Reduction

 - Vacuum: If you don't have a fine-particle Hepa filter vacuum, use a double bag to trap as many particles as possible.
 For bagless vacuums, regularly clean and wash out the collection cup.

 - Fabric Allergen Sanitizer Vacuum: These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate 99.9% of the offenders from fabric surfaces.

 - Washable Microfiber Cleaning Cloths and Mops: Microfiber cloths will attract dust better than cotton or paper towels.
 Choose tools with removable heads that can be tossed in the washer for a thorough cleaning.
 Dampen mops and cleaning cloths lightly before using to attract the most dust.